History of education in Wales: 1870–1939

 The Aberdare Committee of 1881 emphasised the need for improved secondary education, especially for girls.
 The committee recommended the creation of two types of state funded intermediate (secondary) school, one of which would cater to children from relatively modest backgrounds.
-The committee led to the Welsh Intermediate Education Act of 1889 (52 & 53 Vict. c.
+The committee led to the Welsh Intermediate Education Act 1889 (52 & 53 Vict. c.
 40) predating similar legislation in England by thirteen years.
 By around 1900 there were 7,000 children in the intermediate schools including almost as many girls as boys.
 While the schools had been intended primarily for the middle classes, a significant proportion of pupils in some areas were of working-class backgrounds.
 The main curriculum of a majority of intermediate schools was English, Latin, mathematics, history, geography and French.
 Most of the headmasters adopted an ethos for the schools resembling English public schools.
 In 1914, young people in Wales were more likely to enter secondary school or university than anywhere else in Western Europe other than Scotland.
 Meanwhile, the period saw a growth in evening classes teaching vocational subjects.

 The payment-by-results system ended in the middle of the 1890s.
 This led to a gradual move away from rote learning to a wider curriculum and more varied teaching methods.
 However, elementary schools were still widely understood to be mainly institutions providing a fairly low level of education to those destined for lives of manual labour.
 The Education Act 1902 (2 Edw.
 7 c.
 42) was deeply opposed by nonconformists because it restructured school financing in a way that meant ratepayers would be paying directly for the upkeep of Anglican and Roman Catholic schools.
 This led to a political crisis in Wales, with most local authorities refusing to apply the law.
 In 1907 the Welsh department was established within the Board of Education.
 Over subsequent years, efforts were made to introduce more of a Welsh emphasis into the curriculum.